The Inspiring Journey of Bilingual Students

 - Strengthen students’ reading skills with myON books in English and Spanish and get actionable data to inform and support classroom instruction with intuitive myON reports.

 Support early literacy in two languages

 Ella was born in the US and currently is in kindergarten.
 She is growing up bilingual (Spanish and English).
 At ELP level 3, Ella can understand and read short texts containing the highest frequency vocabulary, covering familiar topics, concepts, and content areas.
 Ella is enrolled in a dual language school and receives instruction in both languages, with the goal of Spanish/English biliteracy.
 Her teachers, who are biliterate in Spanish and English, want to continue to support Ella’s literacy development in both languages.

 How Renaissance can help:

-- Get powerful insights into students’ early literacy skills with Star Early Literacy computer-adaptive assessments, available in English and Spanish, and Star CBM Reading.
+- Get powerful insights into students’ early literacy skills with Star Early Literacy computer-adaptive assessments, available in English and Spanish, Star CBM Reading, and Star CBM Lectura.

 - Star adaptive and Star CBM together (PDF) provide two valuable perspectives for a more holistic view of student performance.